 The developer of the successfully Kickstarter funded game Another Castle is a personal friend of mine, so we (me and another friend) had him on our podcast.
 We discuss Kickstarter, bearded sprites, his game ideas, the Xbox One, and more!

 My memories of playing Morrowind are particularly vivid.
 I don't know that any other game is remembered the same way as Morrowind for me.
 I feel like I lived there, I went through something, I experienced something.
 For example, when I was still pretty new to the game, I ran out of money.
 Well, I guess I wasn't that new to the game, because I'd managed to get out of Balmora.
 Balmora was one of the first cities a fresh player will go to.
 The main quest points you there, but you also kind of end up going there by default.
-When I tried going outside the starting town, wildlife killed me.
-When I tried to go into a cave, some guys killed me on sight.
+Originally, when I tried going outside the starting town, wildlife killed me.
+When I tried to go into a cave near the starting town, some guys killed me on sight.
 When I tried to steal some stuff I could use, guards killed me.
-So I walked up the hill and paid to have some guy and his giant louse carry me to Balmora.
+So I walked up the hill and paid to have some guy and his giant louse carry me out of that town to Balmora.
 Clearly there was nothing for me here.